rory-linehan/Gemini/README.md

 ## Overview

 Provides a wrapper to the Gemini API with native Julia types, taking care of the heavy lifting for integrating your application.
-Currently fairly feature-sparse, but I'm building this as you read.
-Stay tuned!

 ## Usage